xiaolin-ninja/fencrypt_search/README.md

 # Encrypted File Search

-Encrypted search for text and binary files greater than 32 bytes.
+The `fencrypt` program implements encrypted search for text and binary files greater than 32 bytes.
 Supports all unicode characters.

 This program also encrypts and decrypts files using a four-round feistel cipher, and supports encrypted search and ciphertext tamper detection with HMAC-SHA-256.